What if I miss the Registration Dates?

 Please contact us at email@example.com and we will review your late registration request, but it may not be possible to include the skater.

 Ice Show registration fees cover coaching, ice, staging, lighting, costumes and other production costs.
 We expect ticket sales, program sales, and sponsorships/advertising to supplement these costs.
 Please email us at firstname.lastname@example.org if you or your business would like to be a Port Credit Skating Club Ice Show sponsor or advertiser.

 What if my skater does not wish to participate after I have registered?

 Due to the costs and logistics associated with the production, all registrations are non-refundable.
 Refunds will be granted if a request is accompanied with a medical note.

 Tickets for family and friends to watch performances will be offered for sale in April.
-Tickets will be priced at $20 and $30.
-All seating will be reserved in advance.
+Tickets will be priced at $15, $20 and $25 with some seating available to be reserved in advance.

-Carnival programs, flowers, pictures and Video orders will be available for purchase at the shows.
+Ice Show programs, flowers, and Video orders will be available for purchase at the shows.